‘Land rights now’

 How did land rights protests begin?

-From the 1960s Aboriginal people and their supporters began to organise protests, strikes and petitions.
-They argued that Aboriginal people should have more control over their traditional lands.
+From the 1960s First Nations peoples and their supporters began to organise protests, strikes and petitions.
+They argued that First Nations peoples should have more control over their traditional lands.
 For example in 1963 the Australian Government announced that a new mine would be built in north-east Arnhem Land.
 They did not ask the Yolngu people who lived on the land.
 The Yolngu sent a bark petition to parliament asking that they have a say in whether the mine was built.
-Although the government denied the Yolngu’s request, this was an important moment in the struggle for Aboriginal land rights.
+Although the government denied the Yolngu’s request, this was an important moment in the struggle for First Nations land rights.

 In 1966 the Gurindji people at Wave Hill cattle station in the Northern Territory went on strike.
 They demanded higher wages as well as the return of some of their traditional lands.
-This dispute lasted for nine years and helped to make the Australian public aware of the issue of Aboriginal land rights.
-By the early 1970s the Aboriginal rights protests had grown.
-In 1972 the Aboriginal Tent Embassy was set up on the lawns opposite Parliament House to put pressure on the government to give Aboriginal people control of their land.
+This dispute lasted for nine years and helped to make the Australian public aware of the issue of land rights.
+By the early 1970s the First Nations rights protests had grown.
+In 1972 the Aboriginal Tent Embassy was set up on the lawns opposite Parliament House to put pressure on the government to give First Nations peoples control of their land.

 Research task